 Get the best hardscape maintenance and installation tips in your inbox monthly.

 The thickness of your pavers does matter.
 Pavers have significant distinguishing factors and are made to be used for different spaces and types of traffic.

-The primary way to keep paving stones from wiggling around and losing their interlock is by applying sand.
-There are many different types of sand to use, but we’ve found that polymeric sand creates a uniquely strong bond between your pavers by hardening the joint lines of your hardscape.
+The primary way to keep your paving stones from moving around and losing their interlock long-term, is by applying polymeric sand to harden your hardscape.